ocelot-inc/ocelotgui/README.txt

 Version 0.1.0

-This is a release of Ocelot GUI (ocelotgui), a GPL-license database client.
+This is Ocelot GUI (ocelotgui), a GPL-license database client.
-Read file LICENSE.GPL to see the terms of the license.

 Copyright (c) 2014, Ocelot Computer Services Inc.
 All rights reserved.
+Read file LICENSE.GPL to see the terms of the license.

 The file manual.htm has instructions for end users.